Brontë

 Current mission

-Stake your name →What does the Brontë name mean?
+Help rebuild the Brontë clan →What does the Brontë name mean?

-Hellenising literary spelling of Irish **Prunty / Brunty** — the father Patrick Brontë anglicised on Cambridge intake; the diaeresis was daughter Charlotte's Classicising flourish.
+Hellenising literary spelling of Irish Prunty / Brunty, the father Patrick Brontë anglicised on Cambridge intake; the diaeresis was daughter Charlotte's Classicising flourish.

 The history of Brontë